thacherT1D/webdevstuff/Deployment/Node:_Deploying_to_Heroku.desc.md

 /*.env
 ```

-Now you can deploy using Git:
+Now you can deploy to Heroku using Git:

 ```sh
 $ git add -A